 Metabolically, this is an insanely complex issue, but I have come to understand it as follows: the body wants us to use glucose, it’s central to life and universally recognized at the cellular level as fuel.

 However, like everything else in the body, it has its place, and that place is inside the cell.
 The immune system knows this and goes on alert when glucose hangs around in the blood for too long.
 When blood glucose levels stay high over long periods of time, the immune system is triggered, almost as if to say, “hey, you’re not supposed to be here, get out of here, get into the cell.”
-As a result of sensing an invader (not an antigen per se because antibodies aren’t released, but more of an immunogen), the immune system releases inflammatory cytokines in a looped cycle, that over time, cause tissue damage, leading to inflammation.5
+As a result of sensing an invader, the immune system releases inflammatory cytokines in a looped cycle, that over time, cause tissue damage, leading to inflammation.
+4

 As such, the idea is to keep blood sugar under control over the course of weeks and months, but also to prevent major spikes during the day.

 My blood sugar numbers (HbA1c, Glucose, Insulin, and More)

 |Insulin Resistance Score (SJC)|

 Ok, so let’s do a quick walk through of each metric.
 Of course, we have already covered HbA1c, so we will leave that out.